thottiamrp/modernweb-2019dec9/Labs/Ch03-HTML5/Semantic/README.md

 ## Create page and include CSS

-1. In your `/WIP/` directory create a new directory called `LoremIpsum`.
+1. In your project directory create a new directory called `LoremIpsum`.
 Inside of this new directory create a new file `lorem-ipsum.html`.

 1. In this file, type html and from the template choose the template with the word `html` in a white box with dotted bottom border.
 (View the screenshot in this directory if needed).